nahhididwin/L-Representation/README.md

 # L-Representation (L-Rep)

-L-Representation: A Formally Verified Bit-Allocation Engine for Fixed-Point Arithmetic in Structured Convolution Algebras
+L-Representation: A Formally Verified Framework for Constraint-Aware Fixed-Point Arithmetic in Structured Convolution Algebras, with Applications to Hardware

 # Access (Truy cập) :